An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: Conclusion and outlook

 \section{Conclusion and outlook}

-In the previous sections we derived an error representation for the time-sliced thawed Gaussian propagation method.
+In the previous sections we derived a workable error bound for the time-sliced thawed Gaussian propagation method.
 The method combines the discretization of the wave packet transform with thawed Gaussian approximations for the propagation of the basis functions.
 To provide a mathematical formulation of the TSTG method, we introduced the quadrature-based analysis, synthesis and re-initialization operators $\mathcal{A}_{\mathcal{K}},\mathcal{S}_{\mathcal{K}}$ and $\mathcal{R}^\tau_{\mathcal{K}}$, which allow to write the approximate solution at time $t_n=n\tau$ as

 The algorithm has been implemented in MATLAB to underline our theoretical results and to show that the global error of the method increases linearly with the number $n$ of time steps, regardless of the thawed Gaussian method (variational or non-variational) and the order of the time integrator used.
-In the multi-dimensional setup the method could be improved to a certain extent by using different quadrature rules for the discretization of the wave packet transform.
+In the multidimensional setup the method could be improved to a certain extent by using different quadrature rules for the discretization of the wave packet transform.
 To make the method applicable especially to high-dimensional systems, the curse of dimensionality must be overcome and the detailed mathematical formulation presented in this paper provides the theoretical fundamentals for combining the method with TT-techniques, which we plan to explore in our future research.